-Songkran is not all about splashing water or a block party, indeed it is a very traditional celebration related to family and buddhism.
+Songkran is not all about splashing water or a block party, indeed it is a very traditional celebration related to family and Buddhism.

-The reasons of splashing water are to wash away all bad luck and welcome good luck for a new coming year.
+The reasons for splashing water are to wash away all bad luck and welcome good luck for a new coming year.
 For me, it fits perfectly with the hot weather as April is one of the hottest months of the year.

 As I mentioned, the idea of family is very important for this holiday as you can see that Thai people travel back home to spend time with their family.
 Therefore April 14th is the Thai national family day.

-Besides, Thai buddhists usually gather together in a temple to make merit, pour water on a buddha image and wish for good luck as well as celebrate with their family at a temple fair.
+Besides, Thai Buddhists usually gather together in a temple to make merit, pour water on a Buddha image and wish for good luck as well as celebrate with their family at a temple fair.